Applying for or renewing a blue badge

 If you move to Cornwall from another area, you can continue to use your old badge.
 You can apply for a new badge from Cornwall Council when your old one expires.
 You should tell the Council that issued your old badge about your change of address.

 What if my blue badge is lost, stolen or destroyed?

 We can issue a replacement badge if yours is lost or stolen.
 You will need to provide a new photo.
 The fee for a replacement badge is £10.00.

 What to do if a blue badge holder has died?

 You should return the blue badge to Cornwall Council by posting it to

 Where do I send my completed application?

-If you prefer to download a Blue Badge application form and send it to us in the post the forms are available here:
+If you prefer you can download a Blue Badge application form and send it to us in the post.

-If you still need to talk to us about your Blue Badge application you can call us on 0300 1234 121 (option 4)
+If you still need to talk to us about your Blue Badge application please call us on 0300 1234 121 (option 4)